Facial Fat Transfer

 Candidates & Expectations+

-Fat augmentation will deliver a smooth, fresh, rejuvenated look that can last to your grave.
+Of course, individual results can vary, but fat augmentation will deliver a smooth, fresh, rejuvenated look that can last to your grave.
 Unlike other fillers however that eventually wear away completely, a certain percentage of fat will vascularise and become permanent.
 It is a living graft and contrary to popular myth will not go away if properly performed.
 How much stays depends on the individual patient and sites, but anywhere between 20-90% will live indefinitely.

 Occasionally a second fat transfer is warranted to attain desired goals, especially in the lips.
 But, as time goes by and skin sags with loss of volume and elasticity, augmented lines and indentations may reappear and new ones may manifest.
 In addition to enhancing youthful convexities and improving skin tone, fat transfer to correct concavities of the temples, forehead, mid-cheeks, upper eyes (to minimize a deep-set eye), lower eyelid “tear troughs”, nasolabial folds.